softwaremill/macwire/README.md

 A compile-time error occurs if:

-* there are multiple values of a given type declared in the enclosing type, or in parent types
+* there are multiple values of a given type declared in the enclosing method/function's arguments list, enclosing type or its parents.
 * parameter is marked as implicit and both implicit lookup and searching in enclosing/parent types find a value
 * there is no value of a given type